Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

 Fix a compatible metric on $N$ and choose a dispersed sequence collared balls, one in each of the components of $U$, with shrinking radii; call their union, which is equal to their join, $W$.
 Note that these balls accumulate on some point $p\in N$, since $N$ is compact.
 Choose an arbitrary $V$ containing $p$ which is compactly contained in a ball in $M$, we observe that for any suitable $W_0$ as given by the conditions above, the set $V$ must contain infinitely many components of $W_0$.

 Conversely, suppose at $N$ is not compact, and choose an exhaustion by increasing compact sets; for the sake of concreteness, we may choose a compatible metric on $N$ and let $K_i$ consists of the closure of a ball of radius $i$ centered at fixed but arbitrary point.
 Choose $U$ such that for all $i$, at least one component of $U$ lies in $N\setminus K_i$ and $U\cap K_i$ is a regular open set with finitely many components.
 Choosing $W\subseteq U$ arbitrary, we see that components of $W$ exit every compact subset of $M$.
 If $V$ is compactly contained in a ball in $N$ then $V$ is contained in some $K_i$.
-Choosing sufficiently small balls in each component of $W\cap K_i$, we arrange for $W_0$ to meet $V$ in finitely many components.
+Choosing sufficiently small balls in each component of $W\cap K_i$, we arrange for $W_0$ to meet $V$ in finitely many components. \end{proof}

-To address the case $\partial N\neq 0$, we may express that a tubular neighborhood $U$ of $\partial N$ has finitely many or infinitely many components.
-Here, we need not even directly quantify over tubular neighborhoods; one may consider regular open sets $V$ which: \begin{enumerate} \item Contain a tubular neighborhood of $\partial N$. \item For every regular open set $W$ containing a tubular neighborhood of the boundary of $N$, there is an element $g\in G$ such that $g(V)\subseteq W$. \end{enumerate} See Section 3.4.3 of~\cite{kkdln2025}.

-If every such $V$ necessarily has infinitely many components, then $U$ necessarily has infinitely many components.
-If there are infinitely many components in $U$ then clearly $N$ is not compact.
-If $U$ has finitely many components then one may fix such a neighborhood and consider regular open sets $V$ with infinitely components which are disjoint from $U$.
-Then, if $N$ is compact then any such $V$ will necessarily accumulate at a point in the interior of $N$, in which one may run the same argument as in the case $\partial N=\varnothing$. \end{proof}

-With some small modifications, one may deal with the case of disconnected manifolds; we omit the details.
+With some small modifications, one may deal with the case of disconnected manifolds; we omit the details for brevity.
 An analogous result holds for measure preserving homeomorphisms in dimension at least two, and for diffeomorphisms.
+In particular: